gramener/gramex-guide/filehandler/README.md

 When a FileHandler points to a directory:

-- If `default_filename:` is specified and exists, it renders that file.
+- If `default_filename:` is specified and exists, it renders that file
 - Else, if `index: true`, it [lists files in the directory](#directory-listing)
 - Else, it throws an error

-The `default_filename:` can be specified as one or more filenames.
+You can override `default_filename:` to specify one or more filenames.
 For example:

 ```yaml
 url: